 Sample size

-The primary aim of the study was to test the feasibility of recruiting men with moderate or severe lower urinary symptoms.
-Since this target group was expected to be about 20% of the patient pool in the clinic,2 a sample of 30 per arm was adequate for this pilot.41 We have also accounted for a dropout rate of 10%, one recruiter holding a 0.5 full-time equivalent appointment and a recruitment period of four months.
+The primary aim of the study was to find out the feasibility of using a multi-level intervention for decision making among older Asian men with moderate or severe lower urinary tract symptoms.
+Based on Browne,41 a small sample size of 30 per arm is adequate for a pilot study.
+With 30 per arm, the study has 80% power to detect an effect size between 0.1 and 0.3, based on Whitehead et al.42 With an anticipated 10% drop out rate, from prevalence estimates of 20%,2 assuming 50% of eligible men will decline participation, a total of at least 420 will be screened for their eligibility using LUTS.
+The final sample size to be recruited in the pilot will be 30 per arm (n=60).Data analysis

-Data analysis

 Descriptive statistics were used for pilot outcomes.
 Baseline characteristics were reported as frequencies and percentages.
 The Charlson Comorbidity Index data were not normally distributed; median and interquartile ranges were presented.
 Statistical analysis was performed using SPSS (Statistical Package for Social Sciences) Statistics V.24.0.
-Differences between patient and physician-reported scores were compared using the independent t-test. p-values were adjusted for multiple testing using the Holm-Bonferroni correction method.42 The formula to calculate Holm-Bonferroni is overall alpha (0.05) divided by (number of tests-rank+1).
+Differences between patient and physician-reported scores were compared using the independent t-test. p-values were adjusted for multiple testing using the Holm-Bonferroni correction method.43 The formula to calculate Holm-Bonferroni is overall alpha (0.05) divided by (number of tests-rank+1).
 A p-value of <0.05 was considered significant.
 Data was analyzed as intention-to-treat.